-The Greenbelt program is an innovative land preservation program that has protected over 4,300 acres of farmland and open space surrounding the City of Ann Arbor, and has leveraged over $19 million through grants, landowner donations, and other locally funded programs.
+The Greenbelt program is an innovative land preservation program that has protected thousands of acres of farmland and open space around the city of Ann Arbor.
+The program makes use of millions of dollars from grants, landowner donations, and other locally funded programs.
 Click here to view an interactive map of the Greenbelt properties.